 Women’s fashion boutique Paperdoll Clothing is a must-visit shop for ladies looking for trendy, glamorous and sexy styles, while the retro finds at Rhymes with Orange are just as unique as this shop’s name.

-Luxury furnishings take centre stage at Blue Moon Evolution, whose various collections – be it sculpted wood or industrial chic pieces – would be a welcome addition to your home.
+Luxury furnishings take centre stage at Blue Moon Furniture, whose various collections – be it sculpted wood or industrial chic pieces – would be a welcome addition to your home.
 Hut K high-quality, cool, modern pieces such as furnishings, lights and accessories that will have your inner interior designer swooning.

 Step back in time at Into the Music.
 This record lover’s paradise houses new and used vinyl, CDs, DVDs and full collections, and hard to find albums making for hours of browsing, buying and listening fun.